genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 within populations of cells`_.
 The choice of a reference genome can increase the quality and accuracy of the downstream analysis or it can have a harmful effect on it.
-For example, it has been shown that the choice of a gene annotation has a big impact on RNA-Seq data analysis, but also on `variant effect prediction`_.
+For example, it has been shown that the choice of a gene annotation has a big impact on RNA-seq data analysis, but also on `variant effect prediction`_.

 .. _DNA methylation analysis: http://genestack-user-tutorials.readthedocs.io/tutorials/Methylation_profiling/index.html